 On January 1, 2016, UHN integrated with the Michener Institute, now named the Michener Institute for Education at UHN.
 This new relationship is a first in Canada, for integration of a health care organization and an educational institution.
 Our integration offers an opportunity for students in a variety of health professions, just as it offers UHN and all the hospitals which take part in the Michener program, the ability to work with students who will be the future of health care in this province.

-Each of our hospital sites has its own unique history.
+Each of our hospital sites, and our education institute at Michener, has its own unique history.
 Learn more about our sites and how they grew to become a part of UHN.

 Altogether, the Hospital may be regarded as the highest development of the modern institution, and the citizens of Toronto have ample reason to be proud of it, as it reflects the spirit of advance to such a marked degree.
 It is a far cry from the humble beginning made in 1820, and no better illustration of the progress of science and of humanitarianism can be found ...
 One wonders if the next century will be as full of marvels as the last has been, and whether these hospitals will be as much of an anachronism in 2013 as the old York General would be to-day.